Our team

 Philippa Koch, Missouri State University

-Philippa Koch is Assistant Professor in Religious Studies.
+Philippa Koch is Associate Professor in Religious Studies.
 Her main research interest is the history of religion in America, with a focus on colonial America and the Atlantic world.
 In her book project, Persistent Providence: Healing Body and Soul in Early America, she examines how Christian communities responded to sickness and epidemics in a context of ever-new medical and scientific developments.
 Her teaching on health and body brings this research to the modern world, and she enjoys exploring the connections between past and present and the continuing relevance of the themes of medicine, body, sexuality, and emotion in American religion.
 She has published articles in Religions (2018) and Church History (2015 & 2016), The Atlantic (2016), Notches (2016), and Sightings (2012).

 Alyssa Maldonado-Estrada, Kalamazoo College

-Alyssa Maldonado-Estrada is Assistant Professor of Religion at Kalamazoo College, and received her PhD from Princeton University.
+Alyssa Maldonado-Estrada is Associate Professor of Religion at Kalamazoo College, and received her PhD from Princeton University.
 She is an ethnographer specializing in Religion in the Americas, with a focus on masculinity, Catholicism, material culture, and urban religion.
 Her forthcoming book Lifeblood of the Parish: Men and Catholic Practice in Williamsburg, Brooklyn, is an ethnographic study that examines the religious and devotional lives of Catholic men.
 It explores how the parish is a vital site for the making of masculinities and how devotional traditions—and the very materiality and labor essential to their making—structure men’s pursuit and achievement of manhood.

 Carlos A. Manrique, Universidad de los Andes